RTIC vs YETI [Quick & Easy Comparison] Summer 2019

 What is Roto-Molding?

 This process is used to create hollow singular pieces of plastic.
-This is the standard of high end coolers in today’s market after YETI popularized it.

 - Ice Life